hermanschaaf/pythai/README.md

 Installation
 ------------

-PyThai equires `thailib` to work.
+PyThai requires `thailib` to work.
 You can install it quite easily:

     sudo apt-get install thailib